Edmonds Unitarian Universalist Congregation

 The Nominating Committee shall meet a minimum of three times per year with the first meeting occurring before October 31 of each year, at which time a chairperson shall be elected by the Committee members.
 The Nominating Committee shall function as set forth in Article VI of these Bylaws, and according to policies established by the Board of Trustees.

-If a vacancy should occur in the Nominating Committee, such vacancy shall be filled until the next election by an active member of the congregation appointed by the other four (4) members of the committee.
+If a vacancy should occur on the Nominating Committee, the vacancy shall be filled for the remaining term by an active member appointed by the Board of Trustees.

 Article VIII – Trustees and Officers